 Frequently Asked Questions (FAQ)

-What is the difference between the three tracks in the mentoring program?
+What is the difference between the tracks in the mentoring program?

 - Advisory: You will be paired with a mentor to work on career goals and objectives. $20 rebate towards STC Student membership fee.

-Students in their senior year of their Technical Communications Degree program or students who are 3-6 months away from completing their Technical Communication Certificate program.
+Students in the senior year of their Technical Communications Degree program or students who are 3-6 months away from completing their Technical Communication Certificate program.

 - Advisory Track: 16 weeks